On the structure and the joint spectrum of a pair of commuting isometries: The Negative Defect Case

 \subsection{General Theory for the negative defect case:}

 Here we shall show that the fundamental example above is a typical example.
 This helps us to compute the joint spectrum of any commuting pair of isometries with negative defect.
-First we shall give a characterizing lemma for this case; see also \cite{Yang}.